 Rather than having freelance writers work directly with subject matter experts or other Epsilon stakeholders, the content marketing team works as the facilitator.
-Dan and his team are measured on the quality of content produced, so they participate in the creation process at each step to ensure freelancers meet the necessary standards.
+Dan and his team measure the quality of content produced.
+So they participate in the creation process at each step to ensure freelancers meet the necessary standards.

-Having these processes in place made it easy for Epsilon to connect with nDash writers, get them up to speed quickly, and build out the bedrock of content for the resource center.
+Having these processes in place makes it easy for Epsilon to connect with nDash writers, get them up to speed quickly, and build out the bedrock of content for the resource center.

 Flexibility and Scale: Building the Epsilon Resource Center with nDash Content Writers

 The two primary benefits that nDash offered Epsilon were flexibility and scale.
-In the first 6 months of the content marketing program, Dan and his team were working through a lot of strategic questions.
+In the first 6 months of the content marketing program, Dan and his team were working through many strategic questions.
 What’s going to work?
 What doesn’t work so well?
 Where should we invest most of our time and resources?

 With nDash, Epsilon didn’t have to lock into a specific contract for content writing services.
 They could connect with freelancers as needed while figuring out what their long-term strategy and processes would look like.